jrkruser/COVID_comorbidities/README.md

 - Build and retrieve customized views of relevant data
 - Explore demographic structure of COVID-19 patients.
 - Analyze common comorbidities and their distribution across different age groups.
-- Ivestigate differences in the prevalence of comorbidities between survivors and non-survivors.
+- Investigate differences in the prevalence of comorbidities between survivors and non-survivors.
 - Determine statistically significant relationships between comorbidities and death using the Chi-Square test.

 This is a work in progress, and the analysis will continue to evolve as more insights are discovered.